Enabling Accessibility Fund: Flat rate information

 • Dimensions: 9’ by 10’11” (2732 mm by 3330 mm)

 The size of an accessible washroom is approximately 9’ by 10’11” (2732 mm by 3330 mm).
 The sink or vanity has space underneath for a person with an assistive device to fit their knees.
 Insulated pipes protect the knees from the hot water supply.
 Beside the sink, there is a clear area for a person to move from their assistive device onto the toilet, which has a backrest and is surrounded by grab bars for support.
-Walls painted in a different colour than the door frames, floor, adjacent wall, or plumbing fixtures helps with depth perception for those with visual impairments.
+Walls painted in a different colour than the door frames, floor, adjacent wall, or plumbing fixtures helps with depth perception for those with visual disabilities.

 Accessible washrooms include: